Chadarius/sc-config/Profiles/dual-vkb/README.md

 ## VKB Config
 The VKB config app is a hot mess.
 There isn't really any documentation either.
 But I figured out how to get the analong mini stick buttons to work as a regular joystick button with a single press but still work to switch the mini sticks from a hat to an analog mini stick with a long press.
 This gives me 6 axes and 30 buttons per stick.

 I set both sticks to the defaults and then changed the mini stick config, then exported the config which are available here as .CFG files.
-(There is a video here that describes how to configure them)[https://youtu.be/fidQmVGsvZQ?t=542].
+[There is a video here that describes how to configure them](https://youtu.be/fidQmVGsvZQ?t=542).

 ### Joystick Gremlin

-Download the ["dual-vkb_joystick-gremlin.xml"](https://raw.githubusercontent.com/Chadarius/sc-config/main/Profiles/dual-vkb/dual-vkb_joystick-gremlin.xml) and load the profile in Joystick Gremlin.
+Download the ["dual-vkb_joystick_gremlin.xml"](./dual-vkb_joystick_gremlin.xml) and load the profile in Joystick Gremlin.

 Adjust your deadzones in Joystick Gremlin as required (the VKB sticks probably won't need much if any).
 Every joystick is a little different!